xdanradu/xdanradu.github.io/_posts/2018-06-05-how-to-build-rest-api-doc-with-aglio.markdown

 If you're looking for a clean and simple REST API documentation solution you can use [aglio npm library](https://github.com/danielgtaylor/aglio).
 The tool generates a static html file from an [api blueprint](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md) markdown file.

 I added a simplified starting point example on [Github](https://github.com/xdanradu/rest-api-docs) that also includes the file/directory structuring required for complex api's.
+The static html looks like [this](/examples/rest-api-docs.html).

+Other good options for docs are: swagger, apiary, readme.io, gelato